artiphishle/ch-grossmeister-fastapi/README.md

 Why not?
 Python rules!

+### API Gateway integrations

-...I'd like to integrate different kind of API's in my new API gateway I'm building right now.
+I'd like to integrate different API's, written in different languages, to make sure the new api gateway I'm implementing satisfies the expectations.

-So this is a perfect task, also for benchmarks:
+### MDD

+Let's find out how fast Python really is, compared to the usual:

-NodeJS vs Python
+- NodeJS vs Python
-NextJS vs Python
+- NextJS vs Python
-Everyone vs Python ^^
+- Everyone vs Python ^^

+Go!

+..yeah:

+- Go vs Python